captn-jakub/scripts/README.md

 ## Custom Scripts

-Scripts using standard characters.
-Scripts built around a specific homebrew character should be placed in that characters homebrew directory.
+Scripts using standard characters only.
+Scripts built for play-testing homebrew characters should be placed the homebrew directory.

 ### A Few Good Men